sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_clip_properties.rst

 Returns the sample rate of the audio of the clip (type: int).

--   AudioLength (clip) (v2.51)
+-   AudioLength (clip) (v2.51, v3.7.4)

-Returns the number of samples of the audio of the clip (type: int).
-Be aware of possible overflow on very long clips (2^31 samples limit).
+Returns the number of samples of the audio of the clip.
+(type: int, since 3.7.4 exact 64 bit number).
+On pre-3.7.4 be aware of possible overflow on very long clips ( 2^31 samples limit - 32 bit integer).

 -   AudioLengthLo (clip [, int]) (v2.60)